wavefrontHQ/opentelemetry-examples/python-example/README.md

           return "Some Exception"
     ```

-#### Step 2: Run your application
+#### Step 3: Run the Application
-The collector is now running and listening to incoming traces on port 4317.

-Our next step is to start our application:
+* Start the application

 ```
-python3 server.py
+opentelemetry-instrument python3 server.py
 ```

-All that is left for us to do at this point is to visit [localhost](http://localhost:8080/)/[exception](http://localhost:8080/exception) and refresh the page, triggering
+* Visit ```http://localhost:8080``` or ```http://localhost:8080/exception``` and refresh the page.
+The application generates and
-our app to generate and emit a trace of that transaction.
-When the trace data collected from the OpenTelemetry collector
+  emits a trace of that transaction.
+When the trace data collected from the OpenTelemetry collector are ingested, we can
-are ingested, you can examine them in the Tanzu Observability user interface.
+  examine them in the [Tanzu Observability user interface](https://docs.wavefront.com/tracing_ui_overview.html).